 - Discover new directories.
 You may see that all of your competitors are a part of a directory to which you haven’t yet submitted your site.

-To research one specific competitor or authoritative site, use the Sites Linking Report, which is part of Alexa’s Competitive Intelligence Tools.
+To research one specific competitor or authoritative site, use the Sites Linking Report, which is part of Alexa’s Competitive Analysis Tools.
 This backlink checker produces a comprehensive list of each linking site and the URLs leading to the target site.

 Both of these reports help you see what competitors or other authoritative sites are doing to rank well, and they spark ideas for what you need to do to compete.
 The reports also point out holes that you may have missed while attempting to find backlinks for your website.